What is Property Depreciation?

 We pride ourselves on our efficient and friendly customer service.
-With offices all around Australia, we endeavour to complete your report within an industry-leading one week of the appointment taking place.
-We also have a 7 Day Turnaround Guarantee − Once the inspection is complete and all required information received, we promise you a depreciation report on your Australian Residential property within 7 days or we’ll reduce the fee by 50%.
+With offices all around Australia, we endeavour to complete your report within an industry-leading one week before the appointment.
+We also have a 7-Day Turnaround Guarantee − Once the inspection is complete and all required information received, we promise you a depreciation report on your Australian Residential property within seven days, or we’ll reduce the fee by 50%.

 Is my property too old to claim depreciation?

-If your residential property was built after the 16th of September 1987 you will be able to claim the Building Allowance on the property.
-Generally this element alone will provide you with thousands of dollars in deductions.
+If your residential property was built after the 16th of September 1987, you could claim the Building Allowance on the property.
+Generally, this element will provide you with thousands of dollars in deductions.

-If construction on your property commenced prior to this date, you can only claim depreciation on Plant and Equipment (i.e. carpet, blinds, ovens etc.).The good news is that as you purchased your property before the 2017 Federal Budget changes, if the property was income producing in the 2016/17 financial year, you’re eligible to claim deductions on all the existing plant and equipment items.
+If construction on your property commenced before this date, you can only claim depreciation on Plant and Equipment (i.e. carpet, blinds, ovens etc.).The good news is that as you purchased your property before the 2017 Federal Budget changes if the property was income producing in the 2016/17 financial year, you’re eligible to claim deductions on all the existing plant and equipment items.

 Can I still claim on a renovated property?

-Yes and it is useful to know how much you spent on renovations.
-If the renovations were completed by a previous owner, you are STILL entitled to claim depreciation.
-In either case, where the cost of renovation is unknown, we are fully qualified to make that estimation.
+Yes, and it is useful to know how much you spent on renovations.
+If a previous owner completed the renovations, you are STILL entitled to claim depreciation.
+In either case, where the renovation cost is unknown, we are fully qualified to make that estimation.

 I bought my property three years ago.
 Can I still claim?

-Yes you can.
-Your accountant can amend up to two years’ previous tax returns.
-There are some exceptions so please contact your tax agent or the Australian Taxation Office (ATO) for clarification.
+Yes, you can.
+Your accountant can amend up to two years of previous tax returns.
+Some exceptions exist, so please contact your tax agent or the Australian Taxation Office (ATO) for clarification.
 After you speak with your tax professional, you’ll need a depreciation schedule quote from us to get started.

 Shouldn’t my accountant prepare this report?

-The Australian Taxation Office (ATO) has stipulated that if a property was built after 1985 and the costs are unknown, only Quantity Surveyors are properly qualified to make the appropriate estimate of the construction costs.
+The Australian Taxation Office (ATO) has stipulated that if a property was built after 1985 and the costs are unknown, only Quantity Surveyors are appropriately qualified to estimate the construction costs.